 The application was considered by Wokingham Borough Council's planning committee in March 2016.
 Planning Consent was granted on April 6 2016.
-Work is expected to start on site in 2017 and be completed from 2020.
+Work started on site in 2017 and is expected to complete in phases from late 2019 through to 2020.

 Linking the regeneration of Wokingham

 The regeneration of Peach Place, the Carnival Pool and Elms Field are intrinsically linked and it is critical for the town's success that the three sites continue to be so.

 By managing these projects directly the Council can ensure the sites are developed in a coordinated fashion, bringing the greatest benefit to Wokingham and its current and future residents.

 The regeneration proposals for Elms Field are a direct response to the Council's Masterplan SPD which identified the need to develop this location so that it provides the better mix and range of shops that the town centre needs to survive, as well as the opportunities for creating a much improved park and leisure facilities.